How To Choose The Right School For You? | Part 1

 Feb 24, 2024

-Choosing the right school for you is one of the most important decisions you can make when you start your career.
-The school you choose may potentially influence your feelings and thoughts on education and maybe even yourself as a teacher.
-It will also be a place that you grow in or a place that could restrict your growth.
+Choosing the right school for you is one of the most important decisions you can make when you start your career as a teacher.
+The school you choose could influence your feelings and thoughts on education at large and maybe even yourself as a new teacher.
+The school you choose to start in, will either support your growth or keep you stagnant!

-I left a school and community that I deeply resonated with, one that I grew up in myself.
+I left a school and community that I deeply resonated with, one that watched me grow from an early career teacher into a confident motivated educator.
 It was not perfect by any means but over the years I was able to leave my mark on the school and my subject area.
-In the process of dedicating myself to that particular school I formed many close relationships with the staff, community and the wonderful students.
+In the process of dedicating myself to that particular school I formed many close relationships with the staff, the community and my wonderful students.
 The decision to leave was not an easy one.
-Leaving was something that I needed to do to experience new challenges, become a better educator, to ultimately become a better for my students and colleagues through growing my skillset and experiences.
+Leaving was something that I needed to do to experience new challenges, become a better educator and to ultimately become better for my students and colleagues through growing my skillset and experiences.

-Through these experiences and teaching across many sites I have been able to distinguish a few key elements to keep in mind when choosing a school for you.
+**Through these experiences and teaching across many sites I have been able to distinguish a few key elements to consider when choosing a school. **

 The Complexity Of The Student’s Needs